Some posts contain compensated links. Please read this disclaimer for more info.

 Dim Cave comprises limestone, and you’ll see erosion that has taken place over centuries, creating a wonderful shape and character.
 There are two caves within the complex, and they’re estimated to be over a million years old!
 You can walk through the caves, and they’re very well-lit.
 You’ll also be able to visit the small underground lake.

 Remember to take a jacket or cardigan with you when you visit the caves, even if it’s the warmest month of the year – it is much cooler underground.
-The only downside is that the caves have many steps that lead down to them and within them, and that could cause a problem for anyone who has issues with mobility.
+The only downside is that the caves have many steps that lead down to them and within them, which could cause a problem for anyone with mobility issues.

 On the way, you’ll also be able to visit a temple that is dedicated to the God of Fire from Greek mythology.

 Final Thoughts On Antalya, Turkey

 The entire Antalya Province is packed with beautiful natural areas to check out, and during one visit, you’ll never make it all the way around them.
 Distances around the Province are relatively large, but by knowing the top spots, you can direct your time and attention towards the place that will open your eyes to the beauty and wonder of Antalya in Turkey.Share